The question you’ve been dying to ask.

 In retrospect, an absolute waste of money.
 Around $3,500 down the drain in the first twelve months of bicycle travel just for accommodation.

-Know how much we spent on lodging during the previous 12 months of travel? $600
+Do you know how much we spent on lodging during the previous 12 months of travel? $600

 Not much.
 And that includes bike touring through relatively pricey places like Chile, Argentina, Taiwan, Malaysia and Canada.